| Facts About CopyrightsCopyright is a widely misunderstood

 You are not strictly required

-to register your copyright, but it
+to register your copyright, but it is the best protection,

 and if you do wish to copyright, write